 - A few aspirants prefer to maintain dedicated register/book/pages or flip cards and categorise them by months, subjects and topics.

 - Being the dynamic portion of the syllabus, some prefer to make notes digitally as it’s easier to classify and edit/append notes.
-Use of internet is inevitable for current affairs and this method makes it easier to update from the net directly.
-Notebooks in Evernote can be used and divide it as per subject and topics.
+Use of the internet is inevitable for current affairs and this method makes it easier to update from the net directly.
+Notebooks in Evernote can be used and aspirants can divide it as per subject and topics.